Meta-Real/Meta-Real.github.io/README.md

 # Meta-Real.github.io

-This website is used for hosting documentations and API docs of MetaReal project.
+This website is used for hosting documentations and references of MetaReal project.

 https://meta-real.github.io/

 Documentations are generated using Docusaurus.

-API docs are generated automatically from source code of the project at https://github.com/Meta-Real/MetaReal using Doxygen.
+References are generated automatically from source code of the project at https://github.com/Meta-Real/MetaReal using Doxygen.

 ### Installation